Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 Customs (local)  tickbox removed

-Added the ability to add more weapons to the npcsheet
+Added the ability to add more weapons to the npc sheet

 ## Version 15.10.2018